adam-bouafia/L-Aquila-Smart-Roads/README.md

 # L'Aquila Smart Road Plateform

 ```
-For the Project of Software Oriented at Univaq:
+For the Project of Software Oriented at @Univaq:

-This Project is built using Spring Boot and Angular, designed as a monitor violation detection system.
+It's built using Spring Boot and Angular, designed as a monitor violation detection system.
 Its primary goal is to monitor vehicules violations.

 The backend is implemented with Spring Boot, while the frontend utilizes Angular and Bootstrap for the user interface.